k-fujino-kohei/readable_pdf/README.md

 ```

 **options**
-- no_cover: Tear off the first page to another page as a cover. (default: true)
+- no_cover: Tear off the first page to another page as a cover. (default: false)